marijnh/Eloquent-JavaScript/17_canvas.md

 transform the coordinate system.
 First, we save whatever transformation the code that called the function was using.
 Then the function does its thing, adding more transformations on top of the current transformation.
-And finally, we revert to the transformation we started with.
+Finally, we revert to the transformation we started with.

 {{index "save method", "restore method"}}